On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Is there more cold HI than thought?

 In addition, we here suggest a third reason why even for a single HI-H$_2$ transition $N_\rmn{HI}$ could be higher (center-right panel of Fig.~\ref{fig:peaks}) than predicted by semi-analytical models with a 1-dimensional geometry \citep{Krumholz08,Krumholz09,Sternberg14,Bialy16}.
 For this purpose we consider the effect of assuming an idealised plane-parallel slab in more detail.
 In such a configuration the gas in the cloud is irradiated only from one side, i.e. a parcel of gas having a high column density in the slab direction will receive very little radiation.
 In other words, for a plane-parallel slab -- at a given total hydrogen nuclei column density $N_\rmn{H, tot}$ towards the direction of the incident radiation -- the extinction is maximal as radiation coming from other possible directions is neglected.
 In consequence, also the amount of HI is minimal due to the lack of H$_2$ dissociation.
 The same chain of arguments can also be made for a spherically symmetric configuration.

 In contrast, under realistic conditions in turbulent MCs, there may exist large low-density voids through which the radiation can propagate into the cloud (almost) unhindered.
 This is sketched in the left panel of Fig.~\ref{fig:AV}: a dense region shielded completely against UV radiation from one direction (horizontal) can still be irradiated from another direction (vertical).
 Hence, if observed from the horizontal direction, this region would \textit{appear} completely optically thick (i.e. a high value of $A_\rmn{V, 1D-slab}$), corresponding to the assumption of a plane-parallel configuration.
 In reality, however, the region might still receive up to $\sim$50\% of the radiation coming from the vertical direction, i.e. the real $A_V$ might be significantly lower\footnote{In order to calculate the average visual extinction in a point, one must not take the average $\langle A_\rmn{V,i} \rangle$ over different directions i, but must take the logarithm of $\langle \rmn{exp}(-\gamma A_\rmn{V,i} \rangle$, as the latter describes the amount of incident radiation.
 The latter averaging puts more emphasis on the low-$A_\rmn{V}$ directions.}.
 In consequence, H$_2$ might still be dissociated by UV radiation even in the central regions of MCs thus increasing the amount of HI.
 Considering a 3-dimensional graphical representation of MC1-HD at 2~Myr (right panel of Fig.~\ref{fig:AV}) indeed shows that there exist these large low-density voids (bluish) through which radiation can travel (almost) unattenuated thereby dissociating H$_2$ in the densest regions (reddish).
+Depending on the considered snapshot, 55 to 83\% of the volume of the zoom-in regions is covered by gas with densities below 1~cm$^{-3}$.
 We note that also for internal, stellar radiative feedback the actual cloud's substructure and shielding parameters have a similar importance \citep{Haid19}.